Science-Bird/ScienceBirdTweaks/README.md

 Some optional adjustments to make vanilla power outages more thorough:

-- **Apparatus Blackout**: When removing the apparatus, lights both inside and out will be shut off, along with any emissive textures (using the same logic as the above Mrov Weathers True Blackout tweak).
+- **Apparatus True Blackout**: When removing the apparatus, lights both inside and out will be shut off, along with any emissive textures (using the same logic as the above Mrov Weathers True Blackout tweak).
 This of course does not include the sun.

 >*Default: OFF - All clients*